 Doing business with DNREC during the coronavirus period.
 More Info

-The Community Water Quality Improvement Grant (CWQIG) is designed to help municipalities, government agencies, and non‐profit organizations implement projects or programs within Delaware’s developed landscape to improve water quality.
+The Community Water Quality Improvement Grant (CWQIG) is designed to help Delaware non‐profit organizations, local conservation districts, community organizations and/or homeowner’s associations implement projects or programs within Delaware’s developed landscape to improve water quality.

 The Community Water Quality Improvement Grant is an annually-determined set aside in the Delaware Clean Water State Revolving Fund (CWSRF) Non‐Federal Administrative Account.
 It requires a 25% cash match and must meet state insurance requirements.
 This grant is intended for projects to improve water quality as part of specific watershed improvement plans.
 It is meant for programs and projects that demonstrate innovative and sustainable methods, techniques, and/or practices for water quality improvements with cost effective and measurable results.